Silent Night, Deadly Night Part 2: Production

 Lee Harry, who had not previously directed a film, was hired by the producers to re-edit the original Silent Night, Deadly Night into a "new" film intended as a sequel.
 Along with co-writer Joseph H. Earle, Harry persuaded the studio to provide a budget of $250,000 and a ten-day shooting schedule for additional footage to be incorporated with the first film's scenes.
 Principal photography took place in California in January 1987.

+David Heavener auditioned for the role of Ricky Caldwell but ultimately the producers decided to cast Eric Freeman.
+In 2017, Freeman recalled: "I took it this was going to be a comedic horror film.
+If I had seen the original prior to acting in this one, I wouldn't have done the type of work I did. [...]
+It was a few days of work and I think a $1,500 paycheck.
+I didn't think this was going to be some big break for me.
+My life at that time was to stay in great shape and eat healthy and I was shooting for a different life in the business."

 Release

 The film was released on VHS and laserdisc in the United States by International Video Entertainment in September 1987.

 It was released on DVD on October 7, 2003, from Anchor Bay Entertainment, in a double-feature disc alongside the original Silent Night, Deadly Night, but was discontinued due to copyright problems, and went out of print.
 On December 4, 2012, Anchor Bay reissued it alongside the first film as a two-disc "Christmas Survival Double Feature", containing the same archival bonus features as the 2003 release.

 In the United Kingdom, the film was declined a certificate by the BBFC after the distributors refused to make the cuts required for an '18' certificate.
 The ban was lifted in 2020 when the film was released uncut with an 18 certificate.

 On December 11, 2018, Shout!
 Factory under its Scream Factory label released the film in a two-disc set collector's edition on Blu-ray.
 It features a new 2K transfer of an archival theatrical print, with flashback footage of the first movie being taken from the same 4K master released by Shout!
 Factory in 2017.
-It contains new special features produced by Justin Beahm's Reverend Entertainment such as interviews with director Lee Harry, actors Eric Freeman, James Newman, Elizabeth Kaitan, Darrel Guilbeau, Kenny McCabe, and makeup effect artist Christopher Biggs.
+It contains new special features produced by Justin Beahm's Reverend Entertainment such as interviews with director Lee Harry, actors Eric Freeman, James Newman, Elizabeth Kaitan, Darrel Guilbeau, Kenny McCabe and makeup effect artist Christopher Biggs.
 It also contains special features from the 2004 and 2012 DVD releases as well.
 Scream Factory also released the film in a limited edition collector set that is limited to 2,000 orders.
 It contains the Blu-ray set along with an 18x24 poster of the Blu-ray's artwork cover and an 8" action figure of Ricky Caldwell.

 Reception

 Box office

 The film received a limited release theatrically in the United States on April 10, 1987.
 It grossed $154,323 at the box office.

-In the United Kingdom, it was submitted to the British Board of Film Classification, which had refused to issue a certificate to it, effectively rendering it banned; it would be passed uncut with an 18 certificate on September 22, 2020.